Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

         H_o['cancel_requested'] = True
         send_mgr_worker_msg(comm, H_o)

+While most Workers, including those running other persistent generators, are only allocated work when they're in an :ref:`idle or non-active state<../data_structures/worker_array>`, the CWP generator performs an irregular sending / receiving of data from the Manager and must be prepared to send or receive data at any moment.
+This is necessary since the generator asynchronously updates its model and cancels pending evaluations.
+Therefore, the Worker running this generator remains in a unique *active receive* state, until it becomes non-persistent.

 Manager - Cancellation, History Updates, and Allocation
 -------------------------------------------------------

-On the side of the Manager, between routines to call the allocation function and distribute allocated work to each worker, the Manager selects points from the History array that:
+On the side of the Manager, between routines to call the allocation function and distribute allocated work to each Worker, the Manager selects points from the History array that:

     1) Have been marked as ``'given'`` by the allocation function